equinixmetal-archive/docs-packet-legacy/products/network/advanced/layer-2-examples.md

 **Configuration #1: Leaving eth0 in bond0 and adding a single VLAN to eth1.**

 In this example, you will need at least 2 servers (m1.xlarge or c1.xlarge) in the same project and at least 1 Virtual Network.
 We will be removing eth1 from bond0, attaching a VLAN to it, and pinging between the hosts.

+**Note:** this is the only layer 2 configuration available on the x1.small server type.

 You will still be able to connect to the server via its public IPv4/IPv6 addresses that are visible in the portal/API because we are leaving eth0 and bond0 intact.